kubernetes/enhancements/keps/sig-network/20190424-NodeLocalDNS-beta-proposal.md

 3) Disabling node-local-dns does not require any kubelet change either.

 We still need some component to dynamically determine when to use node-local-dns and when to flip to kube-dns endpoints.
 This logic can be separated out into an independent container/pod whose function is to query for dns records on 169.254.20.10:53 and follow some threshold to either install or remove the NOTRACK rules.
 This can be a new Daemonset or combined into an existing Daemonset that is in HostNetwork mode and manages iptables rules in some way - for instance a CNI Daemonset.
+This component will handle adding all iptables rules needed for node-local-dns.

 The caveat of this approach is that it only works in the iptables implementation of kube-proxy.
 Another observation is that the upstream dns server IP used by node-local-dns will differ from one setup to another since it is a dynamically allocated service IP.
 This doesn't appear to be a major concern.